 The current working group is predominantly made up of white, straight, cis-gendered, able-bodied, college-educated, and middle class people.
 We know we can do better at practicing our values by actively working to expand the voices present in the room.

 We're curious about how to practice these values in relation to location, gentrification, and community.
 We know that community can’t be forced and needs to emerge naturally over time.
-Through care-taking, trust, and deep listening we hope to build lasting relationships with the neighborhood.
+Through care-taking, trust, and deep listening we hope to build lasting relationships with neighborhoods.